hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/client_smp/smp_client_uart/README.md

 # WORK IN PROGRESS
 THE FOLLOWING PROJECT IS NOT FINISHED AND WILL LIKELY NOT WORK

+##Disclaimer
+This code/configuration is not thoroughly tested or qualified and should be considered provided “as-is”.
+Please test it with your application and let me know if you find any issues.

 # SMP Client over UART
 This sample is mostly a changed version of [SMP Client over BLE](../smp_client_ble).